scottyschup/ruby-curriculum/bonus/hash-and-equals.md

 objects have the same value.

 In classes that you write, `#==` is inherited from the Object class.
-By default, it will return true iff the two objects are literally the same object (pointer equality).
+By default, it will return true if and only if the two objects are literally the same object (pointer equality).
 This default behavior is not particularly helpful, so you should override it.